lch99310/chunghao_lee/content/posts/product decoder_Google AI Pointer/index.md

 ---

-## The Argument We Already Had, Forty Years Ago // 一、四十年前，我們吵過一模一樣的架
+## The Argument We Already Had, Forty Years Ago // 四十年前，我們吵過一模一樣的架

 Compress the history into four milestones.
 In 1962, Douglas Engelbart wrote *Augmenting Human Intellect*, arguing that the computer's mission was not calculation but the amplification of human intelligence.
 In 1968, he staged what was later named the Mother of All Demos — the mouse, windows, and hypertext, all shown publicly for the first time.
 In 1973, Xerox PARC built the Alto, the first computer organized around a graphical interface.
 In 1984, Apple packed it all into the Macintosh and sold it to the world.